Reb-debugs/odin-recipes/README.md

 After completing the Css 'The Cascade' Lesson I will now be revisiting this project to apply my new CSS Skills.

+Skills Learned/Demonstrated:

+Understanding how to link to css correctly Understanding best practice when it comes to file paths/ directory structure Understanding of class vs type selectors and specificity heirarchy Realising that 'American English' is the default Practicing my use of Git and learning how to write good summaries/messages.